wyc2015fq/cstd/www/blob.csdn.net/CSDN博客/袁萌专栏/无穷（Infinity）是什么？.md

 Main article: Infinity symbol
 The infinity symbol
 ∞ {\displaystyle \infty }
  (sometimes called the lemniscate) is a mathematical symbol representing the concept of infinity.
-The symbol is encoded in Unicode at U+221E ∞ INFINITY (HTML &\#8734; • &infin;) and in LaTeX as \infty.
+The symbol is encoded in Unicode at U+221E ∞ INFINITY (HTML ∞ • ∞) and in LaTeX as \infty.
 It was introduced in 1655 by John Wallis,[15][16] and, since its introduction, has also been used outside mathematics in modern mysticism[17] and literary symbology.[18]
 Calculus[edit]
 Leibniz, one of the co-inventors of infinitesimal calculus, speculated widely about infinite numbers and their use in mathematics.
 To Leibniz, both infinitesimals and infinite quantities were ideal entities, not of the same nature as appreciable quantities, but enjoying the same properties in accordance with the Law of Continuity.[19][20]